balena-io/etcher/docs/EXTENDED-ARCHIVES.md

-The use case for this option is that while a drive might be large enough to contain the image, it might not be large enough to deliver a good experience when actual using the application or operating system contained in the image.
+The use case for this option is that while a drive might be large enough to contain the image, it might not be large enough to deliver a good experience when actually using the application or operating system contained in the image.

 ##### `supportedDevices (String[])`